SuryanshOps/python-security-automation/03-cryptography/README.md

 | **Readability** | Unreadable; breaks terminal formatting with unprintable symbols | Clean, human-readable, and copy-pasteable |
 | **Primary Use Case** | Storing compactly in databases, or passing to another cryptographic function | Printing to terminals, writing to log files, or manual human verification |

-### Space Complexity & Memory Constraints ($O(N)$ Space)
+### Space Complexity & Memory Constraints (O(N) Space)
 Currently, the script utilizes `file.read()`, which pulls the *entire* file into system RAM before feeding it to the `hasher.update()` function.
 *   **Trade-off:** For a small configuration file (like `system_config.txt`), this is fast, simple, and completely acceptable.
 However, if tasked with hashing a 50 GB database backup, this architecture would trigger a memory exhaustion error (RAM overflow) and crash the system.
-Scaling this tool for enterprise use requires addressing this $O(N)$ memory constraint.
+Scaling this tool for enterprise use requires addressing this memory constraint.

 ---